archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  Integer id -- The ID of the record

 	  Integer repo_id -- The Repository ID -- The Repository must exist

 __Returns__